juangpc/FastFC/README.md

 This branch contains the source-code for implementation of PLV, PLI and wPLI measures.

 All in a single file in order to help ports to other toolboxes.
 Matlab's MEX external interface has been used to connect Matlab's environment variables to this C function.

+There is also a Phase Sync function version which implements FIR filtereing at the same time.
+However this version is not finished.
+There is aproblem with it and it blows matlab.
+See log!